umi0410/umi0410.github.io/content/en/blog/devops/inifinite-node-scaling-with-psg-on-karpenter/index.md

     - Version < 1.6.0
     - `RESERVED_ENIS` set to `1`
 2. aws-node(VPC CNI) and Pod ENI are enabled.
-3. A pod is scheduled that requests all the remaining allocatable memory after DaemonSet pods.
+3. A pod is scheduled that requests a certain amount of memory, which is slightly bigger than all the remaining allocatable memory after DaemonSet pods.
    (This corresponds to the blue area(`A - B`) in the image below)
    ![allocatable-memory.png](allocatable-memory.png)

 ## Root Cause